 The AAT Professional Diploma in Accounting qualification will suit those who:

-Completed the AAT Diploma in Accounting (Level 3) or equivalent; or have significant experience working in the finance sector..
-Alternatively, if you are employed in the accounting sector, you may wish to consider the level 4 Professional accounting or taxation technician apprenticeship.
-Please provide link to Level 4 apprenticeship at bottom of page
+Completed the AAT Diploma in Accounting (Level 3) or equivalent, or have significant experience working in the finance sector.
+Alternatively, if you are employed in the accounting sector, you may wish to consider the Level 4 Professional Accounting or Taxation Technician Apprenticeship.

 In completing the AAT Professional Diploma in Accounting Level 4 you will cover higher accounting tasks including drafting financial statements, managing budgets and evaluating financial performance, as well as optional specialist units including business tax, personal tax, external auditing and credit management and cash and treasury management.